Situational Awareness – Tips to Help Maximize Safety

-The biggest obstacle in achieving these abilities is the desire to do so.
-Of course, some of us are going to have to make the sacrifice of getting off the phone or looking around once in a while.
-Also understand that it takes practice and a certain level of paranoia to achieve it, but it can be done.
+The biggest obstacle to achieving these abilities is the desire to do so.
+Of course, some of us will have to sacrifice getting off the phone or looking around once in a while.
+Also, understand that it takes practice and a certain level of paranoia to achieve it, but it can be done.
 You just have to get in touch with your primal self.
-It’s not something I get to use a whole lot so let me dust off my security background and education to provide you the following tips in regard to situational awareness.
+It’s not something I get to use a lot, so let me dust off my security background and education to provide you with the following tips regarding situational awareness.

 Remain Calm: Do your best to remain calm at all times.
-When you are in panic mode, you are not thinking clearly or rationally.
-Don’t scream, keep your breathing under control and just think.
+When in panic mode, you are not thinking clearly or rationally.
+Don’t scream; keep your breathing under control and just think.

-Look Around: You are not going to notice anything if you are not looking.
-This doesn’t mean just look up from your phone.
+Look Around: You will not notice anything if you are not looking.
+This doesn’t mean just looking up from your phone.
 You need to observe your environment and know where you are.
-This means actually looking around.
-See the door, a window, a bed sheet, a wire, a pen, a mirror, etc. Think about how to use these to your advantage.
+This means looking around.
+See the door, a window, a bedsheet, a wire, a pen, a mirror, etc. Think about how to use these to your advantage.
 Notice the people standing by the fountain.
 What are they doing there?
 Notice the door that is slightly cracked open.
 Is someone peering out?
 How many people are standing in the ally?
 Is there anyone sitting behind you?
-Look in that tree to be sure that someone isn’t camped out up there.
+Look in that tree to ensure someone isn’t camped out up there.
 Of course, this doesn’t mean that you need to thoroughly examine every single detail of everything in your immediate area.
 Instead, you are merely scanning for oddities and options.

 Predict the Future: This is not a joke.
 For those who have read my books or have followed my work closely, you’ve read about or heard me discuss my predictive model.
 Some of you have even begun to practice it yourselves.
 You can use this to help you predict the future (sort of).
-It sounds hard but let me give you an example of how easy this can be when it comes to situational awareness.
+It sounds hard, but let me give you an example of how easy this can be regarding situational awareness.
 Let’s say you are sitting down at the diner.
-You’re sitting next to the window and you look outside.
-That’s when you see a large man step out of his truck as he pulls a ski-mask over his face.
+You’re sitting next to the window, and you look outside.
+That’s when you see a large man step out of his truck and pull a ski mask over his face.
 What do you think is about to happen?

 Chances are, the diner is about to get robbed.
 And even if that’s not the case, you can guess that something bad is about to go down.
-You’ve just predicted the future based on what you were able to pull together.
+You’ve just predicted the future based on what you could pull together.
 Now you can either escape or fight back; you don’t have to be a victim.
-The fact that you noticed it before anyone else and before it actually happens gives you the time to make the right decision for yourself.
+The fact that you noticed it before anyone else and before it happens gives you the time to make the right decision for yourself.
 You predicted the future because you picked up on the cues.
-You can actually practice this and get better at it.
+You can practice this and get better at it.

-Know your escape routes: You should never enter an area without figuring out some kind of alternate plan to get out.
+Know your escape routes: You should never enter an area without figuring out an alternate plan to get out.
 Sometimes the way you came in will not be an option when you leave.
 Of course, sometimes an alternate door is not an option either.
 Is there a window?
-Is there something that can be used as battering-ram or a weapon?
+Is there something that can be used as a battering ram or a weapon?
 I don’t care if you’re at a friend’s house.
 That’s all the more reason.
 Ever heard of the Wichita Massacre?

-Hide, Fight or Flight: This is very similar to any active shooter scenario.
+Hide, Fight or Flight: This is similar to any active shooter scenario.
 As with any situation, you need to know your options.
 Ultimately, you have three.
 You can hide and hope you are not found.
 You can fight and take your chances.
 Or, you can run away and live to fight another day.
-Hiding or barricading yourself into a secure location is sometimes the best option.
-This can be true if you’re outnumbered or have yourself a clever hiding place.
+Hiding or barricading yourself in a secure location is sometimes the best option.
+This can be true if you’re outnumbered or have a clever hiding place.
 Fighting or standing your ground is sometimes the best option as well.
-Every scenario is different so you will have to make that judgement call when it presents itself.
+Every scenario is different, so you must make that judgment call when it presents itself.
 That being said, having the right tools and having them at the ready greatly increases your chances of survival.
-Those tools can things like an Addalock, hand to hand combat training, mace or even personal defense strategies such owning and carrying firearms.
-Finally, avoiding a bad situation before it happens is always the best bet and this is especially true if you are outnumbered or outgunned.
+Those tools can include an Addalock, hand-to-hand combat training, mace, or even personal defense strategies such as owning and carrying firearms.
+Finally, avoiding a bad situation before it happens is always the best bet, especially if you are outnumbered or outgunned.